kokke/tiny-AES-c/README.md

 [National Institute of Standards and Technology Special Publication 800-38A 2001 ED](http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38a.pdf) Appendix F: Example Vectors for Modes of Operation of the AES.

+The other appendices in the document are valuable for implementation details on e.g. padding, generation of IVs and nonces in CTR-mode etc.

 A heartfelt thank-you to all the nice people out there who have contributed to this project.